mattferris/fwkit/Readme.md

      * ssh            Secure Shell Server; 22/tcp
 ```

-A listing of all available local and remote services is display, with a description and port listing.
+A listing of all available local and remote services for the zone is display, with a description and port listing.

 Enabling and disabling services is easy.